vivekbabaji/TDS_project2update/README.md

 # Read this file everything will happen on its own.

+`Note: try to use linux distro or install WSL(subsystem for linux) on windows for soomth running.`

 ## 🚀 Features
 - Automatically installs dependencies from `requirements.txt`
 - Installs ngrok if not already installed